WolfGreyDev/syncify-skeleton/readme.md

     > Syncify can export the output directory and zip it with the `-p` or `--package` flags, but this functionality isn't working yet.
 6. Add the theme ID to your `package.json` under `stores.themes.dev`.
     > To get your theme id, customize the theme via the Shopify Theme Editor and copy the theme ID, located in the address bar.
 7. Run `pnpm dev` to start your first live reloading session and open the preview link provided in your terminal.
-Make a change to your `layout->theme.liquid` and confirm you see your change in your browser.
+Make a change to your `/source/layout/theme.liquid` and confirm you see your change in your browser.

 ### Notes
 - If you're having issues connecting to your theme, ensure that you've followed the Setup and Credential steps outlined in the [official Syncify repo](https://github.com/panoply/syncify?tab=readme-ov-file#setup).
 Then check your `.env` file and finally your `package.json` file to make sure everything matches.